Skip to Content

 Day trips from Graz

 Head just a few miles out of Graz and you’ll find more Austrian delights to explore.
-All the following are just a short car, tram or train journey away from the city centre.
+All the following are just a short car, tram or train journey away from the city centre and make for an excellent day trip.

 The South Styrian Wine Road